augusto000/Augusto/README.md

 # Augusto
-modulos intent to tarck all modules that woulk be used further, help your self.
+modulos intent to track all modules that woulk be used further, help your self.
+Coded with Python 3.9